marin-community/marin/marin/instruct/README.md

 ### 3. Can I use this script with other file systems?

 Yes, the script uses `fsspec` to handle file I/O, which supports various file systems, including local files and cloud storage like Google Cloud Storage (GCS).
 Make sure to provide the appropriate file paths based on your chosen file system.

+### 4. What if I want to develop without using Ray first?
+Then look at the `process.py` file for a simple example

+### 5. What if I want to merge jsonl files locally to test how process.py is doing?
+Then look at `merge_jsonl_local.py`

 ## Notes